-We have audited the financial statements of the business-type activities and aggregate discretely presented component units of Arizona State University as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated November 6, 2019.
-Our report includes a reference to other auditors who audited the financial statements of the Thunderbird School of Global Management (TSGM) and the aggregate discretely presented component units, as described in our report on the University's financial statements.
+We have audited the financial statements of the business-type activities and discretely presented component unit of Northern Arizona University as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated October 23, 2020.
+Our report includes a reference to other auditors who audited the financial statements of the Northern Arizona University Foundation, the discretely presented component unit, as described in our report on the University's financial statements.
 We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-However, the financial statements of the aggregate discretely presented component units, except for those of ASU Preparatory Academy, Inc., were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance that are reported on separately by those auditors.
+However, the Foundation's financial statements were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with the Foundation.